Legal

 This Privacy Policy and Legal Disclaimer ("Policy") is published by Bindals Law Chambers, a law firm registered with the Bar Council of Delhi and regulated by the Bar Council of India, with principal offices at E-13/29, Innov8 Harsha Bhawan, 4th Floor, Connaught Place, New Delhi - 110001 (the "Firm", "we", "us", or "our").

-By accessing this Website, you acknowledge that you have read, understood, and agree to be bound by this Policy.
-If you do not agree, please discontinue use of this Website.
+By accessing the Website or registering for the Portal, you acknowledge that you have read, understood, and agree to be bound by this Policy.
+If you do not agree, please discontinue use of the Website and Portal immediately.

 2. Bar Council of India Disclaimer

-As required by the Bar Council of India Rules on Standards of Professional Conduct and Etiquette (Schedule III), the following notice applies to this Website:
+As required by the Bar Council of India Rules on Standards of Professional Conduct and Etiquette (Schedule III), the following notice applies to this Website and Portal:

-This Website is maintained solely for informational purposes and does not constitute advertising, solicitation, or an invitation to create an attorney-client relationship.
+This Website and Portal are maintained solely for informational and practice-management purposes and do not constitute advertising, solicitation, or an invitation to create an attorney-client relationship.
 The information contained herein is not legal advice and should not be relied upon as such.
 No action should be taken or omitted on the basis of information on this Website without first obtaining specific legal advice from a qualified advocate.

 The Firm does not solicit work or advertise through this Website in a manner prohibited under the Advocates Act, 1961 or the Bar Council of India Rules.
 Publication of the Firm's areas of practice and credentials is permitted under the Rules solely for the purpose of enabling persons to make an informed decision about engaging the Firm.